 How to apply:

 The process of applying for the teacher loan forgiveness grants starts with submitting a completed Teacher Loan Forgiveness Application to your loan servicer.
 This application can be printed from the Federal Student Aid website.
 Be sure that you have in fact completed the required five consecutive years of qualifying teaching!
-Your principal, or chief administrative officer of your school where you performed your qualifying teaching service must complete the certification section of the application.
+Your principal or chief administrative officer of your school where you performed your qualifying teaching service must complete the certification section of the application.

 It is important to note that the Teacher Loan Forgiveness Application is in the process of being cleared through the Office of Management and Budget.
-The current form with the July 31, 2017, expiration date is valid and should be used until the revised form has been approved and implemented.
+The current form with July 31, 2017, expiration date is valid and should be used until the revised form has been approved and implemented.

 Have more than one loan?
-If wish to apply the grant to loans that are with different loan servicers, you must submit a separate form to each of them.
+If you wish to apply the grant to loans that are with different loan servicers, you must submit a separate form to each of them.